kogarashisan/LavaSite/reference/AppendixDev.md

 <lavabuild:title>Appendix C - Development</lavabuild:title>

-#Appendix С - Development guidelines
+#Appendix C - Development guidelines

 To be able to use Bower and run the following commands in console - you need to have Node.js and Git installed in your system.
 You may also need to install Node.js packages like "bower" and "grunt".